Insurance built for the trades

 Business name, your trade/specialty, phone number, estimated annual revenue, and number of employees.
 That's it.
 No 10-page applications.

 It depends on your trade, revenue, and claims history.
 GL for low-risk trades like painting starts around $40-80/month.
 Higher-risk trades like roofing run $150-350/month.
 A BOP typically adds 30-50% on top of GL but bundles property coverage.
-We quote 20+ carriers to find the best rate for your situation.
+We quote 19+ carriers to find the best rate for your situation.
+Subject to underwriting approval.

 GL is not technically mandated by state law, but virtually every GC, property owner, and government contract requires it.
 Without a COI, you're locked out of most job sites.
 Workers comp through WA L&I is mandatory if you have employees.
 All WA contractors must also carry a surety bond ($12K general / $6K specialty).